-One big problem is the question of holiday accrual.
+One big problem is the question of the holiday accrual.
 Employees accrue holiday from the day they start working for you.
 But what if they joined your team midway through your holiday year?
 Or what if they leave partway through the year, and they’ve taken more leave than they were technically allowed?
-To help you deal with these situations, we prepared this guide to calculating accrued holiday.
+To help you deal with these situations, we prepared this guide to calculate accrued holiday.

 It can also be a challenge to work out holiday entitlement for part-time employees, or for any members of your team who work on zero-hour contracts.
 So here’s our guide to calculating pro-rate entitlement.
 And here’s our guide to calculating leave allowance and pay for zero-hour workers.

 Finally, there’s the question of holiday carryover.
 If employees reach the end of the holiday year with some days leftover, are they allowed to carry them over into the next year?
 Read our guide to this surprisingly-tricky issue here.

 There are many causes of unplanned absence in the workplace.
 But whether you’re dealing with a minor illness or a serious case of mental ill-health, the effect is the same: a blow to employee wellbeing, coupled with some costly business disruption!